coblo/cips/README.md

 ## Working on CIPs

-All **CIPs** are written in [markdown](https://en.wikipedia.org/wiki/Markdown).
-The markdown content is than  built and published with the [mkdocs](http://www.mkdocs.org/) documetation tool.
-If you have some basic command line skills you can build and run the
+All **CIPs** are written in [markdown](https://en.wikipedia.org/wiki/Markdown) and managed by the community via github version control in the [CIPS repository](https://github.com/coblo/cips).
+The markdown content is than built and published by the maintainers with [mkdocs](http://www.mkdocs.org/).

-[cips website](https://coblo.github.io/cips/) on your own computer.
+If you have some basic command line skills you can build and run the [cips website](https://coblo.github.io/cips/) on your own computer.
 Make sure you have the [Git](https://git-scm.com/) and [Python](https://www.python.org/) installed on your system and  follow these steps on the command line: